 Honors College students in their first year live together in University Heights.
-Second year students also have the option to request to remain in the University Heights or adjacent residence halls which comprise the Honors College Learning Community.
-In Honors College communities students learn together in their Honors College classes, grow together through advising and peer mentoring, and participate in courses and programming that enable them to find an academic work-life balance in college.
+Second year students are also in the University Heights North or South buildings, which comprise the Patrick Leahy Honors College Learning Community.
+In Patrick Leahy Honors College communities students learn together in their Honors College classes, grow together through advising and peer mentoring, and participate in courses and programming that enable them to find an academic work-life balance in college.

 Returning Honors College students: Room selection for the 2022-2023 academic year

 The Honors College works in close partnership with the Department of Residential Life to provide a room selection process that fosters a vibrant scholarly community for Honors College students required to live on campus.
 More information about room selection for UVM students is available on the Department of Residential Life website.

 Housing & room selection process for incoming first-year students

 All incoming first year Honors College students live in Honors College Housing in University Heights.
 The timeline for housing and learning community selection for the Class of 2026 is: